nikhgupta/scrapix/README.md

 ## Usage :: Google Images

 This gem is able to scrape images from Google Images search.
-It uses `Capybara` along with the `Poltergeist` driver (which works on top of `PhantomJS`) for this purpose.
+It uses `Capybara` along with the `Poltergeist` driver (which works on top of `PhantomJS`) for this purpose, as `mechanize` is unable to parse the javascript for search results.

 To use the `Google Images Scraper` inside your ruby applications, simply do: